learningequality/velox/README.md

 4) environment variables (currently only for PostgreSQL credentials)

 #### Using the `settings` module
-To enable the `settings` module simply copy the `settings.example.py`, rename it to `settings.py` and configure as you see fit.
+To enable the `settings` module simply copy the `settings.example.py`, rename it to `settings.py` and configure as per your development environment settings.

 #### Default values